hashicorp/vault-service-broker/README.md

 }
 ```

-The HashiCorp Vault Broker is now running under Cloud Foundry and ready to
+The HashiCorp Vault Service Broker is now running under Cloud Foundry and ready
-receive requests.
+to receive requests.

 ### Register the Vault Broker